-A food computer is essentially a tabletop garden.
-It’s a foam box that contains everything a plant could need to grow and thrive: water, food, light, and a controlled climate, all managed by sensors and a Raspberry Pi.
-Students at Green Street Academy have built a hydroponic system using plans for an affordable food computer.
+A food computer is a foam box that contains everything a plant could need to grow and thrive: water, food, light, and a controlled climate, all managed by sensors and a Raspberry Pi.
+In Melanie Shimano’s Food Computer Program, students at a West Baltimore high school learned to build the open source tabletop gardens, grow their own food, and take a more active role in their communities.